- Brace Yourself: September Wants to Be Life-Altering

 Insurance, at its best, helps protect against events that could send your finances into a death spiral.
 Crucial products include insurance against a serious car crash, the loss or damage of a home, and the loss of income due to death or disability.

 Other products?
-Many offer little value or they’re filled with exclusions and caveats, as Money Talks News founder Stacy Johnson explains in the video below.
-Watch the video, then read on to learn more about dumb insurance buys.
+Many offer little value or they’re filled with exclusions and caveats.
+Following are some potentially dumb insurance buys.

 1. Identity theft insurance

 Federal law limits your liability from credit card fraud, so even if a thief gets hold of your credit card, you’re off the hook if you report the loss promptly.
 Says the Federal Trade Commission: